 A teacher and student may use an “Observed Student Behaviors” form, that may result in;

 A verbal warning including an explanation of consequences if the student should continue to exhibit inappropriate behavior.
 There will be a focus on addressing the function of behavior (e.g. work avoidance, gaining peer attention, etc..)

 Student being sent to a neighboring classroom to work.

 Student and principal discuss a plan of positive action for the future.

 Other, which could include school service, removal from the group or activity, parent conference, and/or loss of recess, including lunch recess.

-After 1-5 have been attempted numerous times for smaller incidents, or once for larger incidents, the student may receive a Referral to principal.
-A "Student Incident Report" may go home for parent signature and is returned to the school.
+After 1-5 have been attempted numerous times for smaller incidents, or once for larger incidents, the student may receive a Referral to the principal.
+A "Student Incident Report" may go home for parent signature and be returned to the school.

 DRESS CODE AND GROOMING

-· If a student arrives to school in inappropriate attire or footwear, parents will be called to bring a change of clothes for the student.
+If a student arrives at school in inappropriate attire or footwear, parents may be called to bring a change of clothes for the student.

 Thank you for your support in keeping Tam Valley a safe and comfortable environment for all.